eallrich/checkniner/tools/backups/README.md

 1. Run automatically
 2. Provide a data resolution of five minutes
-3. Save an archive if the data has changed since the last iteration
+3. Save an archive if the business data has changed since the last iteration
 4. Distribute saved archives to a secondary location

 Stages